jfpower/fcl-for-scikit-fuzzy/README.md

 What's implemented
 ------------------

-Basically the subset of FCL that can be translated easily into `scikit-fuzzy`.
+Much of FCL is implemented, concentrating on the subset of FCL that can be translated easily into `scikit-fuzzy`.
 That includes most parts of a standard (Mamdani-style) fuzzy system.